imrafaelmerino/java-fun/docs/README.md

 ```

 The order of the fields doesn't matter.
-Records are other class of product-types
+Records are other classes of product-types
 (2 x 3 possible values).
 Java added records in release 14.
 Thank god!

 We can sum A and B and get a sum-type: